Features: Roadwalk through rural Orange County

-0.00 End of the Heritage Trail on Hartley Road.
+0.00 There is a parking area 200 feet south of the trail on Hartley Road.
 (41.40903°, -74.37190°)

-14.65 There is room for several cars a few hundred feet south of the main gate of the Ridgeview property on Mountain Road in Greenville.
+14.55 There is a parking area at the end of this section, there is also room for several cars a few hundred feet south of the main parking area on Mountain Road in Greenville.
 (41.39199°, -74.59952°)

 10.1 Wallkill River.
 2012 [JAKOB FRANKE]

-1.95 Cross Route 6/17M (where County Route 50 becomes County Route 12), and soon after cross Denton Hill Road.
+1.85 Cross Route 6/17M (where County Route 50 becomes County Route 12), and soon after cross Denton Hill Road.